NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 What do "stall, bubble, normal and so forth" mean in each row ?

-Let's take "Processing `ret`" as an example,  when `ret` is executing, as can be seen the Figure 4.52 Hardware Structure of PIPE, the address of `ret` is retrieved from the "Instruction memory" in the Fetch Stage of the instruction `ret`.
-The processor knows it is the instruction`ret` in the Decode Stage.
+Let's take "Processing `ret`" as an example,  when `ret` is executing, as can be seen the "Figure 4.52 Hardware Structure of PIPE", the address of `ret` is retrieved from the "Instruction memory" in the Fetch Stage of the instruction `ret`.
+The processor doesn't know it is the instruction until the`ret` in the Decode Stage.
 Whereas, the "Predict PC", normally the next instruction `0x21 rrmovl $edx, %ebx`, is fetched into the pipeline register of the Fetch Stage, see Figure 4.61 below.
-Now the processor will set the pipeline control logic to "stall" at the fetch stage of next instruction and bubble for the decode stage.
+Then the processor will set the pipeline control logic to "stall" at the fetch stage of next instruction, bubble for the decode stage and normal for the rest of pipeline registers.

-Note that these "normal"s in "E, M and W" are not really normal instruction, but the value of input from "D", because when the logic is set to "normal", the pipeline register will set the value of its output to that of its input when the clock rises(See Figure 4.65).
+Note that these "normal"s in "E, M and W" are not really normal instruction, but the value of input from "D", because when the logic is set to "normal", the pipeline register will set the value of its output to that of its input when the clock rises.
+The input for "Decode Stage" of `0x21 rrmovl..` is a "bubble", so the "E, M, and W" are "normal" bubbles.
+(See Figure 4.65).

 <img src="note-images/1776296092560.png" alt="1776296092560" style="zoom: 50%;" />